Getting Started with Blink Debugging

-While many of the tools and tips on this page can be used for it, this page focuses on debugging Blink outside the context of the Layout Tests.
-For more Layout Test specific instructions, see this page.
+While many of the tools and tips on this page can be used for it, this page focuses on debugging Blink outside the context of the web tests.
+For more web test specific instructions, see this page.
 For more general Chromium debugging info, see the respective pages for debugging on Windows, Mac, and Linux.

 content_shell binary in your